kubernetes/minikube/docs/minikube_addons_open.md

-      --logtostderr                      log to standard error instead of files --show-libmachine-logs             Deprecated: To enable libmachine logs, set --v=3 or higher --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --logtostderr                      log to standard error instead of files --show-libmachine-logs             Deprecated: To enable libmachine logs, set --v=3 or higher --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --use-vendored-driver              Use the vendored in drivers instead of RPC -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```